Jiahuiqu/ML-EDAN-for-Hyperspectral-Change-Detection/README.md

 We have presented test cases of the proposed model in model.py file.

 # Reference
-If you use this code, please cite this
+If you use this code, please kindly cite this
 @ARTICLE{9624977,
   author={Qu, Jiahui and Hou, Shaoxiong and Dong, Wenqian and Li, Yunsong and Xie, Weiying}, journal={IEEE Transactions on Geoscience and Remote Sensing},